’90 Day Fiancé’: Angela Deem Booted From Reunion Special After Bullying Cast Member

 During the current season of the show, viewers watch as Angela and Michael try to mend their broken partnership, but it seems the woman is having a hard time letting go for her partner’s past transgressions.
 In a clip for an upcoming episode, Michael is seen sleeping in his car after being tossed out of the couple’s shared hotel room, as previously reported by The Inquisitr.

-“Last night after I found my clothes in the hallway, I had to sleep in the car overnight,” he explained, before using a bottle of water to wash his face.
+“Last night after I found my clothes in the hallway, I had to sleep in the car overnight,” he explained.

 Despite the drama, he isn’t quite ready to let go of the woman he loves.